Peel neighborhoods: Conclusions

-This counterexample is exotic: it is not a Euclidean distance matrix by the Schoenberg-Young-Householder theorem (Theorem 3.1 of \cite{alfakih2018euclidean}), and the points are not in general position (e.g., the first point is between the second and third).
+This counterexample is readily verified to be a metric of strict negative type by a test from \cite{hjorth1998finite}.
+Calculations yield that $p_*(d) = (1,1,2,2)^T/6$, so $\textnormal{peel}(d) = \{1,2,3,4\}$, while $p_*(d|_{\{1,2,3\}}) = (0,1,1)^T/2$, so $\textnormal{peel}(d|_{\{1,2,3\}}) = \{2,3\} \ne \{1,2,3\}$.
+This counterexample is also exotic: it is not a Euclidean distance matrix by the Schoenberg-Young-Householder theorem (Theorem 3.1 of \cite{alfakih2018euclidean}), and the points are not in general position (e.g., the first point is between the second and third).
 In light of its non-genericity, it is not surprising that this counterexample is also brittle.
 If we take more generally